Zoom Team Chat: Everything You Need to Know

-Zoom Chat is the new business messaging tool from the global video conferencing giant, Zoom.
+Zoom Team Chat is the messenger app from the global video conferencing giant, Zoom.

 Up until January 2019, Zoom was a state-of-the-art video conferencing service, which you could access online or via the app.